MehdiMahmud79/Team-profile-generator/README.md

 ## 📝
 ## Description
   This app is Object-Oriented Programming to generate a Team profile and render it in to an Html file.
 The Html will include the team name, manager profile, engineer team as well as the Intern team.
-  Also, thsi app is powered by a jest test debugger to check the team profile classes.
+  Also, this app is powered by a jest test debugger to check the team profile classes.
+The created Html page is powere dy Bootsrap and it is responsive.

 ## 🚀
 ## Mock-Up